 - A supervisor from the scientific staff, involved in the respective field of study, will be assigned to you.
 He or she will advise and guide you on your selected topic.

-- The defense will take 20 minutes, and 40 minutes are for questions from the professors.
+- The presentation will take 20 minutes, and 40 minutes are for questions from the professors.
 You can introduce yourself for 2-3 minutes.
 Based on your performance, the respective professor will give the final grade.

 - Short presentation (max.
 3 slides) of your MSc thesis.
 You can introduce yourself for 5 minutes.